-In this final part, the first paper focuses on the fact that a significant proportion of the population in the capital city of Dhaka lives in overcrowded slums or lacks basic shelter altogether.
+Hoque's paper focuses on the fact that a significant proportion of the population in Bangladesh's capital city of Dhaka lives in overcrowded slums or lacks basic shelter altogether.
 The primary objective of the paper is to examine the role of the Bangladesh Capital Development Authority (CDA) in promoting sustainable housing and its efforts in implementing sustainable housing practices within a city of 20 million people as a regulatory authority aligned with the SDGs.
 The paper argues that to address the housing crisis and implement SDG 11 in Dhaka, it is essential to develop sustainable solutions.

-The second paper explores the potential of 3D printing as a new technology to transform the building industry, notably in the field of sustainable housing.
+In the final paper of the special double issue, Jbarah et al. explore the potential of 3D printing as a new technology to transform the building industry, notably in the field of sustainable housing.
 This study investigates the role of 3D printing in sustainable housing by analysing the technology's current state-of-the-art and its implementation in the building sector, resulting in a systematic review.
 After investigating multiple options for each of the considerations, the results show that the Inkjet technique appeared to be the best technique that could be used, and modified cementitious powder (CP) would be the optimum material to be used.
 Moreover, the Articulated Robot System was found to be the most advantageous system among other robotic machinery.
 Amongst multiple versions of software, such as AutoCAD and Rhino, Revit was chosen as the most convenient and practical software to be used for 3D printing applications.